Co-authored by

 Update the environment variables across the project.
 For example:apps/app/.env

-package with the following contents:
+.env file to the feature-flags package with the following contents:

 packages/feature-flags/.env

-3. Update the keys.ts
+3. Update the keys.ts file in the feature-flags package

-environment variable in the call to createEnv
+Use the NEXT_PUBLIC_HYPERTUNE_TOKEN environment variable in the call to createEnv:

 packages/feature-flags/keys.ts